Katarina Johnson-Thompson: World and Commonwealth titles and Olympic medal

 Johnson-Thompson competes in the long jump event at the 2018 European Championships in Berlin.

 In 2018, Johnson-Thompson won the World indoor pentathlon and the Commonwealth Games heptathlon titles, before going on to win a silver medal behind World and Olympic champion Nafi Thiam in the heptathlon at the European Championships, recording a personal best score of 6759 points, to move into the world all-time Top 25.

 In May 2019, at the 45th Hypomeeting in Götzis, Johnson-Thompson recorded a new personal best of 6,813 in the heptathlon, taking her up to 18th on the world all-time list.

 She won gold in the heptathlon at the 2019 World Athletics Championships in Doha, Qatar with a British record of 6981 points.

-She was less successful at the 2020 Summer Olympics in Tokyo: a ruptured Achilles tendon threatened to disrupt her preparation for the tournament, which she came close to missing entirely.
-Having made enough of a recovery to participate, and in fifth place after the first three events (including her favoured high jump), she suffered a tear in her calf muscle during the 200m and fell.
-She got up and raced to the end only to be disqualified on the technicality of having stepped (or rather fallen) out of her lane: in any case she was unable to compete in the remaining events.
+In 2020 a ruptured Achilles tendon threatened to disrupt her preparation for the tournament, which she came close to missing entirely.
+In fifth place after the first three events (including her favoured high jump), she suffered a tear in her calf muscle during the 200m and fell.
+She got up and raced to the end only to be disqualified on the technicality of having stepped out of her lane, and was unable to compete in the remaining events.

 Johnson-Thompson competed at the 2022 World Championships; finishing eighth. won the heptathlon at the 2022 Commonwealth Games in Birmingham, England.

 Johnson-Thompson won gold again in the heptathlon at the 2023 World Athletics Championships in Budapest, her second World Champion title.

 In 2024, Johnson-Thompson competed at the European Championships, however she withdrew due to injury before the 200 m.
 At the 2024 Summer Olympics in Paris, she obtained a silver medal, her first Olympic medal, coming a close second to Nafissatou Thiam.
 Her performance included personal bests in the shot put and 800 m.

+The following year at the 2025 World Championships, in Tokyo she tied for bronze with Taliyah Brooks.

 Media career

-Since 2023, Johnson-Thompson has been one of several British Olympians and Paralympians to feature in adverts for British Gas.
+Johnson-Thompson starred in adverts for dairy brand Müller between 2019 and 2021.
+Since 2023, she has been one of several British Olympians and Paralympians to feature in adverts for British Gas.

+In 2026, Johnson-Thompson was the subject of an episode of the BBC family history television series Who Do You Think You Are?